Formal plethories: Pro- and ind-categories and their enrichments

 \section{Pro- and ind-categories and their enrichments}

-Let $(\V,\otimes)$ be a $2$-ring and $\C$ a $2$-bimodule over $\V$.
+Let $(\V,\otimes)$ be a $2$-ring and $\C$ a $2$-bimodule over $\V$ (cf. Def.~\ref{def:tworingtwomod}).
 In this section, we will study the structure of the categories $\Ind-\V$ and $\Pro-\C$ with respect to monoidality and enrichments.
-The examples we will use in this paper are: \begin{enumerate} \item For a graded commutative $K$-algebra $k$, $\V=\Mod_K$ (graded $K$-modules) and $\C=\Mod_k$; \item $\V=\Set$, the category of graded sets, and $\C=\Alg_k$ for a graded commutative ring $k$. \end{enumerate}
+The examples we have in mind are: \begin{enumerate} \item For a graded commutative ring $k$, $\V=\Mod_\Z$ (graded abelian groups) and $\C=\Mod_k$; \item $\V=\Set^\Z$, the category of graded sets, and $\C=\Alg_k$ for a graded commutative ring $k$. \end{enumerate}

 \begin{lemma} Let $\V$ be a $2$-ring.
-Then so is the category $\Ind-\V$, and the inclusion $\V \to \Ind-\V$ as well as the colimit $\Ind-\V \xrightarrow{\colim} \V$ are strict monoidal functors. \end{lemma} \begin{proof} The fact that $\Ind-\V$ is cocomplete follows from the fact that $\Ind-\V$ always has filtered colimits, and that finite coproducts and coequalizers can be computed levelwise.
+Then so is the category $\Ind-\V$, and the inclusion $\V \to \Ind-\V$ and colimit $\Ind-\V\to \V$ are strict monoidal functors. \end{lemma} \begin{proof} The fact that $\Ind-\V$ is cocomplete follows from the fact that $\Ind-\V$ always has filtered colimits, and that finite coproducts and coequalizers can be computed levelwise.
 By \cite{isaksen:limits-colimits}, $\Ind-\V$ is also complete.
-(The appendix of \cite{artin-mazur:etale} is often cited for this fact, but it only proves it for small categories.)
+(The appendix of \cite{artin-mazur:etale} is often cited for this fact, but it only proves it for small categories $\V$.)

 Let $I_i \xrightarrow{X_i} \V$ represent objects of $\Ind-\V$ ($i=1,2$), where $I_i$ are filtered categories.
 Then the symmetric monoidal structure on $\Ind-\V$ is defined by

 Since $\otimes$ is closed in $\V$, it commutes with all colimits in $\V$, and thus $\colim\colon \Ind-\V \to \V$ is strict monoidal.